A+

 Cost Of Living Quick Facts

-• The cost of living in Paducah is 2% higher than the Kentucky average
+• The cost of living in Paducah is equal to the Kentucky average

 • Paducah housing is 32% lower than the national average